 Although there are three four-star alternatives, the three-star Slingshot is worth mentioning as well.
 Whenever a shot lands within 0.3 seconds after firing, damage is increased by 36%-60%.
 So, as long as you fire it from melee range, this bow can easily keep up with a four-star one.

 The four-star Favonius Warbow can regenerate energy upon every critical hit.
 It also gives a higher energy recharge as its secondary stat.
 Beware that this bow is less useful to characters without a high Critical Rate or useful Elemental Burst.
 But the greatest thing about this bow?
 You get it as a reward for completing the “A Long Shot” quest, the last part of Prologue Act III.

 The four-star Prototype Crescent bow is great for ranged damage output.
 It increases attack power and movement speed for 10 seconds.
 As the player has to go for the weak spots to get the most out of this weapon, you will probably use it for a long-ranged DPS (unlike the Slingshot).
 Use the movement speed to keep your distance from enemies.

 If you are not going for the enemy weak spots but you do want higher attack damage and speed, you should go for the four-star Compound Bow instead.
-The enhancements you get are lower, but you only need to hit the enemy with a normal attack or Aimed Shot, which makes it an all-around decent bow to use.
+The enhancements you get are lower, but you only need to hit the enemy with a normal attack or Charged Attack, which makes it an all-around decent bow to use.
 The Compound Bow also grants a physical damage bonus.